Dog-Friendly Lake District Walks

 The Solway region is a special area of conservation and comprises coastal dunes, salt marshes, mires and delightful villages.
 This delightful circular walk takes you from the Lough at The Tranquil Otter (which is now a site of special scientific interest and home to birds and wildfowl) through a tour of the local villages.
 It’s perfect for you and your four-legged friends to get your bearings before venturing further afield to more adventurous and longer walks

-Dodd Wood is a delightful place for dog-walking.
+Dodd Wood is a delightful place for walking with your dog.
 It is situated on the East shore of Bassenthwaite Lake and has lots of trails and viewing points to take in some breathtaking scenery.
-It ‘s also a popular place for viewing Ospreys.
-Dodd Wood Summit and other trails can be found at: Dodd Wood Walking Leaflet
+It‘s also a popular place for viewing Ospreys.
+Dodd Wood Summit and other trails can be found at Dodd Wood Walking Leaflet

 This is a very popular and picturesque Lake District Fell walk with exceptional views of Derwent Water.
 It does get quite busy, so unless you’re on the fells before 10am, expect to see many other people (and dogs) on the walk.